systbiol/reports/2017_June/Communications.md

 Casey suggested Google Suite for nonprofits to allow us to coordinate as a council more easily (shared docs, etc.).
 We tried to get this established, but it requires certification that the people involved are part of the nonprofit (being listed on our tax forms, etc.).
 We worked with our accountant to try to do this but it didn't work.

 ## Action items for council
 *  Decide about paying for Google Suite or similar.
+Google Suite is $5/user/month.

 ## Facebook